Home :: How to Be a Travel Writer or Travel Blogger

 What about travel blogging?
 A different approach

 Many travelers would rather turn their travels into a blog than write for pay in others' publications - and that can be as lucrative.
-I belong to the excellent Travel Blog Success community, as do many of the world's top travel bloggers.
-If there's a money-making blog in your future, check out TBS here.
+The excellent Travel Blog Success community has now merged with Superstar Blogging and provides a separate blogging course.
+Check it out here!

 Travel Writing Jobs - which are the best ones for travelers

 Finding travel writing jobs is both harder and easier now.
 It's harder to land a full-time gig in regular media, but the web has dramatically increased the number of places you can publish, especially as a freelancer.
 Here are some do's and don'ts and a quick guide to freelancing.
 Read more about it here.